Understanding Lack of Empathy After Brain Injury and How to Cope

 Develop Awareness

-For instance, if they saw a mother at a store with three little ones, try asking them what they think the mother was feeling.
-Was she stressed, tired, or anxious?
+For example, if they see a mother at a store with three little children, try asking them what they think the mother is feeling.
+Is she stressed, tired, or anxious?
 Then, ask how they might feel if they had to take a child out shopping.
+This exercise can help them practice putting themselves in another’s place.

 Nurture Social Skills